livingingroups/eas-coding-workshops/20241126-pythonintro/README.md

     -   Tuples, Dictionaries Sets

-    -   🧑‍🏫 R lists vs Python list/dictionary
+    -   🧑‍🏫 R lists vs Python list/dictionary, list comprehension

-    -   🧑‍🏫 List comprehension

 -   Working with modules

-# Getting from here to your first project
+# Getting from Here to your First Project

 -   Complete tutorial sections on File I/O and Working with Modules